adipstha11/spam_classifier/README.md

 Overall, **Linear SVM** appears to be the most balanced model for this dataset, while **Random Forest** is a practical alternative when minimizing false positives is the top priority.

-## Future Improvements

-- Rename the notebook to something more descriptive (for example, `sms_spam_classifier.ipynb`)
-- Add a `requirements.txt` file
-- Save the best model and vectorizer with `joblib`
-- Add a prediction script or simple API endpoint
-- Add plots for side-by-side metric comparison

 ## Author